 - Green apples – anti-inflammatory, antioxidant, reduces inflammation, lowers cholesterol, increases energy

-- Choosing fruit with low sugar content will help your body get the most out of your cleanse.
+- Choose fruit with low sugar.
+Avoiding high-sugar fruits will help your body get the most out of your cleanse.
 Even though not all sugar is created equal, sugar is still sugar and your body has to deal with breaking it down and metabolizing it.
-Make your recipes as vegetable heavy as possible.
-A good rule of thumb is to have green vegetable juices make up at least half of your juice consumption.
+An all fruit juice is high in sugar, so make your recipes as vegetable heavy as possible.
+A good rule of thumb is to have green juice make up at least half of your juice consumption.

 - Wash everything well.
 Even if it is organic, it still can have undesirable organisms or other contaminants on it.
 I use a plant derived produce wash, Rebel Green, that I feel works really great at removing wax and chemicals as well as dirt.